Troubleshooting Push Notifications

 Handling Malformed Notifications

-The simple binary interface drops the connection if the push service receives a notification that is incorrect in some way.
+The simple notification format drops the connection if the push service receives a notification that is incorrect in some way.
 Your provider may see this as an

 EPIPE or broken pipe error in response to sending a notification.
-On the other hand, the enhanced binary interface will send an error response with more detailed information about what was wrong with the notification before dropping the connection.
+On the other hand, the enhanced notification format will send an error response with more detailed information about what was wrong with the notification before dropping the connection.
 Be sure your provider catches and handles these conditions properly.